mrnglory/study-cobol/README.md

 # study-cobol
-COBOL is an obsolete language, but I've always been curious about it.
+COBOL is an obsolete language, but I've been curious about the actual code level for a long time.